 Step 3: Tap the button to the right of Bold Text.

 Step 4: Tap the red Continue button at the bottom of the screen to confirm that you wish to restart the device.

-Here you can see a side-by-side description of the default text against the bold text so that you can see what bold text looks like on an iPhone.
+Here you can see a side-by-side comparison of the default text against the bold text so that you can see what bold text looks like on an iPhone.

 Have you noticed a yellow battery icon on your iPhone, and aren’t sure where it is coming from?
 Find out more about the yellow battery icon and low power mode to see what it means, and learn how you can manually enable it or disable it.